 Proving that the most effective way to market our businesses is through good old-fashioned networking, Tom Wagenhauser, president and CEO Techlocity and HelpDesk.net (WhatIsHelpDesk.net) located in Fishers, attributes his networking efforts to his companies’ recent success.

 Wagenhauser established Indy IT Professionals in 2010 and was a “one-man band” operation working out of a mere 400 sq. ft.
 Due to the growth of his company, IT Professionals underwent a name change to Techlocity, a clever combination of technology and velocity.
-Techlocity provides IT solutions with a variety of plans tailored to companies’ needs and goals.
+Techlocity provides IT services Virginia Beach with a variety of plans tailored to companies’ needs and goals.
 They provide exceptional support at any level.
-Their Managed Services include remote monitoring and management, 24/7 support, proactive maintenance, hardware and software asset reporting and license management.
+Their Managed Services include remote monitoring and management, 24/7 support, proactive maintenance like the ones offered by a cmms software, hardware and software asset reporting and license management.

 Waggenhauser created HelpDesk.net under Techlocity’s umbrella to offer outsourced “Help Desk” support that is maintained by a dedicated team of Wagenhauser’s staff.

 “After the market crash of 2008, I saw an opportunity to start my own business,” Wagenhauser said.
 “Typically when there is a downturn in the market and at the magnitude that we experienced then, we see people downsizing their workforce, especially technology positions.
 They consider outsourcing many of those positions as a cost savings strategy.
 My background is in the small and midsize business market, and I usually work directly with an owner.
 My goal was and continues to be to make the most of their technology with a conservative budget.”